IrfanBaqui/apijam/Labs/Appendix/API Security - Multiple Authentication Schemes/README.md

 # **Instructions**

 Let us assume that we have a handful of authentication schemes that are used across the enterprise.
 We want to ensure that these authentication schemes are enforced consistently across the various APIs and services it protects.
 To achieve this, we leverage [shared flows](https://docs.apigee.com/api-platform/fundamentals/shared-flows).
-Shared flows allow us to define functionality at a single point, and then re-use that functinoality across multiple endpoints.
+Shared flows allow us to define functionality at a single point, and then re-use that functionality across multiple endpoints.
 This ensures consistency, shortens development time, and creates more easily managed code.

 ## View Pharmacy API Proxy